 If you’re unconvinced, think about it this way:

-I’m willing to wager that you’d rather be sure that what you’re buying is right.
+I suspect you’d rather be sure that what you’re buying is right.
 You’d rather pay full price and then drive economically or make a few cost-cutting lifestyle tweaks to reduce your bills.

 A new touring bike is not a new car, and probably doesn’t carry the same weight in your mind when thinking about major purchases.